 This course is an analysis of the basic processes and distinguishing features among the major categories of mental disorders.
-Standard diagnostic categories and systems will be introduced (MA in Clinical Mental Health Counseling and MA in Counseling Psychology students only).
+Standard diagnostic categories and systems will be introduced.
+Open only to MA in Counseling Psychology students.

 PY-5501 Statistical Methods (3 credits)